 Regardless what deposit you’re required to make, you can put down more to get a corresponding bump in your spending power but only before opening your account.
-For example, if you tack $100 onto your required deposit, your spending limit will be $300 to start with.
-You can’t add to your deposit after account opening, but if you pay your bill on time for the first 5 months, you’ll be eligible for a higher limit without adding to your deposit.
+You can’t add to your deposit after account opening.
+But you’ll be automatically considered for a higher limit in as little as 6 months, without adding to your deposit.

-Of course, paying the Capital One Secured Card’s deposit isn’t the only requirement you have to meet the get the card.
+Of course, paying the Capital One Platinum Secured’s deposit isn’t the only requirement you have to meet the get the card.

-1. Credit score.
-This is a prettylow bar to meet.
-You can get this card with bad credit or no credit at all.
-Your credit just can’t be incredibly damaged (like if you’re still in bankruptcy or have late payments on another Capital One card).It might be good to try to take a few months to get your score into the fair credit range (I recommend 640+).
-If you have bad credit, you’re more likely to have to pay a $200 deposit than you are with fair credit.
+This is a pretty low bar to meet.
+You can get this card even with bad credit or no credit at all.
+But Capital One may reject your application if there are serious negative entries on your credit report, such as a pending bankruptcy.
+However, if you have bad credit, you’re more likely to have to pay a $200 deposit than you are with fair credit.

-This is an excellent card for people who need to build or rebuild their credit.
+This is a good card for people who need to build or rebuild their credit.
 It’s unique in the fact that it can be partially secured, with a credit line greater than the deposit.
-And there’s no annual fee, so even if you don’t use the card, you can still build credit for free.
+Plus, there’s a $0 annual fee, so, even if you don’t use the card, you can still build credit for free.
 To top it off, you can get a higher credit line by paying on time and eventually graduate to an unsecured card.